RobertMyles/website/content/cv.md

 ### Data Scientist, Avanade, São Paulo

 I currently work for Avanade in the São Paulo office.
+So far, I've been working on integrating R into larger applications, with Microsoft Azure and the .NET framework.

 ### São Paulo City Council
 - 03/2017 — 07/2017